A while ago, I told you about a sweet little foster dog that

 With God’s help, a little patience, and really good catalog, we ordered a “boot” thru our beloved Dr. Ramey.
 It’s a simple little tennis shoe with a Velcro strip to secure it to his ankle.

-Linus has made great progress.
-With the form and weigh of the little shoe, he has learned to pick the foot up, place it correctly (pads down) on the floor, and step.
+he has learned to pick the foot up, place it correctly (pads down) on the floor,

+removed so that it will no longer impair his stride.
 So for a few more days, poor Linus is back in mummy form with a big bandage on his foot.
 On Saturday we have the stitches taken out, and with God’s love on his side, my little guy will have a clean slate, a new shoe, and a whole new outlook.

 I’m so proud of this little man, and so grateful that God has given him the intelligence to catch on so fast.